-The French version of this prayer was taken from Wikipédia.
+The French version of this prayer is from Wikipédia.

-Thank you for sharing today's post with a friend, via the links below.
+Thank you for sharing today's post with a friend.
 I leave you with a peaceful image from Marseilles: little fishing huts and beach cabanos in the 9ème arrondissement, where my mother-in-law used to live.

 A Message from Kristi: Ongoing support from readers like you keeps me writing and publishing this free language journal each week.
 If you find joy or value in these stories and would like to keep this site going, donating today will help so much.
 Thank you for being a part of this community and helping me to maintain this site and its newsletter.